Washington Highlands (Washington, D.C.): Park Southern Apartments

 The Park Southern Apartments were built in 1965 as a public-private partnership, with funding coming from the city, the federal government, and a group of private investors led by Polinger Construction and Judge Lawson.
 The goal of the block-long, hilltop development was to provide housing to individuals and families whose incomes were too high to qualify for federal housing subsidies but too low to afford market-rate rents in the city.

 The Park Southern was considered one of the best-run apartment complexes in the city until 1973.
 The Polinger company installed H. R. Crawford as resident manager.
 Strict in his enforcement of housing rules and selective in who he rented to, Crawford created a safe, well-landscaped, well-maintained apartment building which won national praise.
-The Park Southern attained what The Washington Post called an "iconic" status for both helping very low-income people but maintaining a high standard of living.
+The Park Southern attained what The Washington Post called an "iconic" status for both helping very low-income people and maintaining a high standard of living.
 Crawford left his post in March 1973 to take a position at HUD.

 The Park Southern Apartments declined after Crawford's departure, and suffered heavily from crime, vandalism, and other problems during the crack cocaine epidemic in the city in the 1980s and early 1990s.
 In 1995, two nonprofits, Jubilee Enterprise of Greater Washington and the Park Southern Neighborhood Corporation, purchased the Park Southern from its original investors and began to renovate and refurbish the complex.
 Jubilee Enterprise sold its interest in the complex to the Park Southern Neighborhood Corporation (PSNC) in 2001.
 PSNC sought and won a $3 million loan from the city in May 2006 to make repairs at the property.